geon/ae/readme.md

 Then æsthetics - helper functions for working with js promises.

-In my experience with working with js promises over the last 2 years, I learned to appriciate a certain programming style.
+In my experience with working with js promises over the last 2 years, I learned to appreciate a certain programming style.

 At first, my code looked pretty much like the regular callback-hell based code.